apache/airflow/TESTING.rst

 all other running or scheduled tasks fail immediately.
 To enable this option, set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.

+By default ``/files/dags`` folder is mounted from your local ``<AIRFLOW_SOURCES>/files/dags`` and this is the directory used by airflow scheduler and webserver to scan dags for.
+You can place your dags there to test them.

 BASH Unit Testing (BATS)
 ========================